Connecting Qualtrics to Tufts Systems

 Click here to see an example survey.
 (If you don't see a Tufts login screen, open this in a private window).

-Editing Note: The Tufts login screen does not function well with the Preview ability.
-If you use the same window, Qualtrics will use your existing Qualtrics cookies and automatically log you in.
+Preview/Test Note: The Tufts login screen does not always appear if you click the Preview button in Qualtrics (since you're logged in to edit the survey, Qualtrics does not always ask you to re-log in to take the survey preview).
 The best way to test adding a Tufts login to your survey is to copy the link of the preview (or the anonymous link of the published survey) and open the link in a new, private browser window.

 Adding a Tufts Login Screen

-2. On the left side, under the Survey menu, click the Survey Flow icon.
+3. On the left side of the survey screen, click the Survey Flow icon.

 Survey Flow icon looks like two connected rectangles.

-3. Under the Default Question Block (which represents all of the questions in your survey), click Add a New Element Here.
+4. Under Survey Flow, underneath the first Question Block bar, click Add a New Element Here.

 Green text under all question blocks

-4. From the options that appear, select Authenticator.
+5. From the options that appear, select Authenticator.
+This is the login screen that we will configure.

 Authenticator has a lock icon next to it